kameshr/prifpy/README.md

 PRIFPY is a Python3 library for computing the prime factorization of numers.
-It has dependencies on sympy and numpy libraries.
-Please install them before using prifpy.
+It has dependency on sympy library.
+Please install sympy before using prifpy.
+>> pip3 install sympy

 Usage:
 Add PRIFPY to your application with 'import prifpy'